justinsilvestre/audio-flashcards/basic_japanese.md

 **2:43 - 2:47** _#shad1-3_
 *
 * Kotoshi-wa nán-nen?<br>Ni-sén rokú-nen.
-Heisei juu-hachi-nén da yo.
+Heisei juu-hachi-nén-da yo.
 * What year is it?<br>2006.
 It's the 18th year of the Heisei era!
 * Literally, "As for this year, what year [is it]?
 Two-thousand six-year.
 It's Heisei ten-eight-year (you know)!"<br><br>The traditional Japanese calendar is still used for some purposes, and is split into eras corresponding to the rule of different emperors.
 We've just entered the "Reiwa" era.